 Note: Federal and state support for people who are unemployed has increased due to COVID-19.
 See new the Department of Labor guidance.

 Households meeting certain income requirements may also be eligible to receive help paying for their internet and phone bill through the organization Lifeline.

-- Support Other Health Care Providers: Maine DHHS is working with the Maine Association of Psychiatric Physicians (MAPP), the MMA, and many others to set up a "warm line" to provide mental health and emotional support for medical providers and first responders during this high-stress time.
-The MAPP will be reaching out to clinicians to volunteer to help staff the warm line.
+Maine DHHS, in partnership with the Maine Association of Psychiatric Physicians (MAPP), the MMA, and many others, has launched a "warm line" to provide mental health and emotional support for medical providers and first responders during this high-stress time.
 Those interested in volunteering for this service can contact Dianna Poulin email@example.com, Maine Association of Psychiatric Physicians.

 The University of Maine is working with the Maine Distillers Guild to produce hand sanitizer for hospitals and first responders.
 Ned Wight at the Maine Distillers Guild is helping to coordinate the supply of ethanol from the distillers to the sanitizer production sites.
 Parties interest in more information should contact the University of Maine at UMSC19request@maine.edu.